-Food4Heroes delivers 10,000 meals for Kettering Hospital – and needs your support now!
+Food4Heroes delivered over 17,000 meals for Kettering General Hospital and more!

-Four weeks on from its launch on 6 April, the Food4Heroes scheme for Kettering General Hospital has delivered over 10,000 meals for hard-pressed NHS and care workers.
+From its launch on 6 April, the Food4Heroes scheme for Kettering General Hospital delivered over 17,000 meals for hard-pressed NHS and care workers.

 Kate Toller, from Sudborough, and Wendy de Capell Brooke, from Corby, set the scheme up after seeing similar efforts working across the country and wanted to do the same for their local hospital.